Berlin Highlights 2019

 Opening of the Futurium

-In summer 2019 the moment will have finally arrived: the Futurium will open on Kapelle-Ufer opposite the Bundestag.
+On 5 September the moment finally arrives: the Futurium will open on Kapelle-Ufer opposite the Bundestag.
 A place is being created here where all future questions and ideas on politics, science, the economy, art and society can be exchanged and discussed.
 The future exhibition and the Futurium Lab will also provide additional information and opportunities for participation.

 Mantegna and Bellini – Masters of the Renaissance